 What to Include on an Interview Evaluation Form

 A simple, structured interview evaluation form has 3 sections:

 - Role of job

-The rating system should define each point on the scale.
-This makes sure that interviewers have a clear understanding of how to rate a candidate.
+Each candidate evaluation form should contain a scale of 1 to 5.
+The rating system should define each point on the scale to give interviewers a clear understanding of how to rate a candidate on each criterion.
 The following scale is an example:

 - 5 – Exceptional

 - 4 – Above average

 Relevant experience: Has the candidate acquired and used the necessary job skills in previous work experiences?
 Does the candidate’s previous work experiences match the skills needed for this job?